oklas/react-app-alias/README.md

 #### Using react-app-rewired

-Integrating `react-app-rewired` into your project is very simple (see [its documentation](https://github.com/timarney/react-app-rewired#readme)):
+Integrating `react-app-rewired` into your project is simple (see [its documentation](https://github.com/timarney/react-app-rewired#readme)):
-Create `config-overrides.js` mentioned above in the project's root directory (the same including the `package.json` and `src` directory) and rewrite the `package.json` like this:
+Create `config-overrides.js` mentioned above, in the project's root directory (the same including the `package.json` and `src` directory) and rewrite the `package.json` like this: